 A Krivoklat Castle tour will let you enjoy the unspoilt beauty of its surrounding highlands.
 It is a well-preserved landscape, which has most of its tourist attraction in order, carefully preserved and most importantly, it is still not crowded.

 5. Terezin Concentration Camp

-A must-visit for the history buffs, about a one-hour drive from Prague is Terezin Concentration Camp.
+A must-visit for the history buffs, about a one-hour drive from Prague, is Terezin Concentration Camp.
 The campsite was constructed by the Nazis to hold war prisoners around the time of World War-2.
-It is one of the unique and heartrending places to see near Prague.
+It is one of the unique and heartrending places to go around Prague.

 There are similar concentration camp builds to be seen in Munich or Poland, for example.
 The Terezin Concentration Camp is notorious for housing many Jews imprisoned by the Nazis.
 The majority of the camp prisoners were from the community who underwent a lot of torture.
 A guided walk through the camp is enough to give you the chills and imagine what a hard task life it was for the Jews under the Nazi regime, led by Adolf Hitler.

 The Terezin camp area also has ghettos where most of the camp prisoners went torture during interrogations during the 18th century.
 People who are curious to know more about Hitler and his regimen can specifically find a lot to observe and watch out during the camp visit-it is an equivalent of ‘life at the site’.

 It’s always a good idea to go beyond boundaries, see the places that are often left unseen.
 So, now you know where else to visit in Czech, other than Prague.
 For a hassle-free trip planning customizable Europe holiday will be around for rescue too, you just have to be the one who’s determined to go!

 Looking To Book An International Holiday?